glegoux/mdf/README.md

 ## Usage

-Here an example of output after that you executed the script `./launch` (see **6.** ) :
+Here an example of output after executing the script `./launch` (see **6.** ) :

 ![alt text][example]

 We can write your own solution.
-If you have a Bourne Shell, do what is following :
+If you have a Bourne Shell, do the following statements :

 **1.** Choose your session (for instance go to `2014/`).